XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Acknowledgment and Timeout Handling

-- All commands require acknowledgment from the other party
+- All commands require acknowledgment from the receiver

-- Default command timeout is 300ms, communication failure is assumed after timeout
+- Default command timeout is 300ms, timeout results in communication failure

-- Special commands may have different timeout periods, which will be specified in the respective command descriptions
+- Special commands may have different timeout values, specified in respective command descriptions

 1.3.2 Retry and Fault Tolerance Mechanism¶